Gentle Monster (film)

 Close

-The film will have its world premiere at the main competition of the 79th Cannes Film Festival on 15 May 2026, where it will compete for the Palme d'Or.[2][3]
+The film had its world premiere at the main competition of the 79th Cannes Film Festival on 15 May 2026, where it competed for the Palme d'Or.[2][3]
+It received generally positive reviews.

 Plot

 Lucy, a successful pianist, moves with her family from Munich to the countryside to support her partner Philip after he suffers burnout, sacrificing her own career in the process.
 Elsa, a special investigator, struggles with the responsibility of caring for her father, who suffers from dementia.
-Both women face the dark truths of the men in their life.
+Philip is arrested by police and is investigated for possession and distribution of child sexual exploitation material, which upends Lucy's life.
+Elsa is the investigator leading the case against Philip.
+The nurse for her father tells Elsa he attempts to sexually assault her while she works.
+Both women reckon with these revealed truths.

 Cast